Search

 10. COVID-19 Pandemic Protective Measures

-Computer vision applications are tremendously helpful in this case, as it makes it possible to effectively monitor the workforce to identify any violations of the Covid-19 protocol.
+Computer vision applications are tremendously helpful in this case, as they make it possible to effectively monitor the workforce to identify any violations of the Covid-19 protocol.
 In addition, the use of such computer vision models in manufacturing plants will ensure a safe working environment during and even after the pandemic.

 Another application to enforce pandemic measures is automated mask control to detect unmasked people efficiently.
 Mask detection in factories is one of the most popular new use cases for computer vision.
 To learn more about the use of AI vision to combat COVID-19, read our expert guide Computer Vision for Coronavirus Control in 2022.